Table of Contents

 Secondly, by adopting an interdisciplinary approach (inspired by Prokosch Kurath’s positioning on dance studies), I have drawn from philosophical and sociological theories (Merleau-Ponty; Bourdieu; Giddens and to a lesser extent Urry and others) as well as from the fields of dance, anthropology, performance studies, cultural heritage and neurosciences to build a holistic model of dance/heritage, which points towards overcoming tangible/intangible dichotomies.

 I hope that this model will be a useful tool for other scholars to help them develop their own context-specific approaches to ICH.

 Methodical Historic Reconstruction of Raqs Sharqi (Egyptian Belly dance)

-Thirdly, for the field of raqs sharqi, I have provided a methodical historic reconstruction (or at least the first step towards its further development) using a variety of sources and analysing both the form of the dance and the opinions around it.
+Thirdly, for the field of Raqs sharqi, I have provided a methodical historic reconstruction (or at least the first step towards its further development) using a variety of sources and analyzing both the form of the dance and the opinions around it.

 Creation of Skype Research Paper